List of McDonald's products: Happy Meal

-McDonald's capitalized on Burger Chef's Funmeal concept of a children's meal when it introduced the first Happy Meal in 1979 (sometime later known as the Mighty Kids meal).
-The meal includes an entrée, a side dish, a beverage and a toy.
+McDonald's capitalized on Burger Chef's Funmeal concept of a children's meal when it introduced the first Happy Meal in 1977.
+The original happy meal consisted of a regular sized burger, keebler cookies, a soda, and a cracker jack surprise toy. (sometime later known as the Mighty Kids meal).
+The newer meal includes an entrée, a side dish, a beverage and a toy.
 Happy Meals include a tiny order fries (around half of a small order of fries) and fruit, optional sauce for fries, and a choice of nuggets, a single patty burger, or wraps.
 An additional product, Pasta Zoo, was discontinued in 2008.
 The Mighty Kids Meal contains more food than the Happy Meal, less than the adult meal, and still contains a toy.
 The toy is usually a product tie-in with a movie or popular television show.

 In mid-February 2012, McDonald's introduced the Happy Meals/Mighty Kids Meals so that they now come with either a hamburger, cheeseburger, four-piece Chicken McNuggets, McDouble or the 6-piece Chicken McNuggets with a smaller version of the small fry for the Happy Meal or a small fry for a Mighty Kids Meal.
 All kids meals now come with fries, apple slices, and a toy.
 The apple slices have been reduced from eight slices to only four and no longer come with caramel dipping sauce.